StorkST/Russian-Learning-Tools/content/posts/multilingual-periodic-table.en.md

 ---
-title: "A periodic table of elements in multiple languages"
+title: "A printable periodic table of elements in multiple languages"
 slug: multilingual-periodic-table
 description: A pretty and printable periodic table in Tex/LaTex in various languages
 date: 2020-07-31T11:29:25+02:00